• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • DWI-FLAIR mismatch

-• a positive DWI with negative findings on FLAIR suggests a stroke onset of < 4.5 hours ago
+• positive DWI with negative findings on FLAIR suggests a stroke onset of < 4.5 hours ago

-• MR perfusion
+• MR perfusion (PWI)

-• perfusion imaging helps identify regions of relative ischemia that are at risk for infarction in Moyamoya syndrome
+• perfusion imaging helps identify regions of relative ischemia that are at risk for infarction in moyamoya syndrome

 • pediatric hemorrhagic stroke (intracerebral hemorrhage, ICH) has different causes compared to adults (where hypertensive bleeding prevails)